bitnami/charts/bitnami/wordpress/README.md

 ## Upgrading

+### To 10.0.0

+MariaDB dependency version was bumped to a new major version that introduces several incompatilibites.
+Therefore, backwards compatibility is not guaranteed unless an external database is used.
+Check [MariaDB Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/mariadb#to-800) for more information.

+To upgrade to `10.0.0`, it's recommended to install a new WordPress chart, and migrate your WordPress site using backup/restore tools such as [VaultPress](https://vaultpress.com/) or [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/).

 ### To 9.0.0

 The [Bitnami WordPress](https://github.com/bitnami/bitnami-docker-wordpress) image was migrated to a "non-root" user approach.
 Previously the container ran as the `root` user and the Apache daemon was started as the `daemon` user.
 From now on, both the container and the Apache daemon run as user `1001`.
 You can revert this behavior by setting the parameters `securityContext.runAsUser`, and `securityContext.fsGroup` to `0`.